om-blip/ExploreEase/README.md

 ExploreEase is an innovative, AI-powered travel planning application that delivers **personalized travel recommendations** through a **conversational chatbot interface**.
 Built using **Streamlit** and powered by the **TaskflowAI** framework, the system orchestrates multiple intelligent agents to help users explore destinations, research activities, and find real-time flight options.

-This project was developed as part of a **Master of Science in Data Science at SVKM’s NMIMS University** and is detailed in the thesis titled:
-> *"ExploreEase: A Multi-Agent Conversational AI System for Intelligent Travel Planning"*

 ---

 ## 🌟 Features